 Pass/Non-Pass option (PA / NP)

-- You may take a maximum of 30 credit hours of electives on a pass/non-pass (PA/NP) basis
+- You may be permitted to take a maximum of 20 credit hours of free electives on a pass/non-pass (PA/NP) basis

 - You must have a minimum 2.0 cumulative GPA to use the pass/non-pass option

-- You must complete the pass/non-pass option on the Course Enrollment Permission form, obtain approvals, and submit to CFAES Academic Programs by the 4th Friday of a term in order to use the option.
+- You must select the pass/non-pass option on the Course Enrollment Permission form, obtain approvals, and submit to CFAES Academic Programs by the 4th Friday of a term in order to use the option.
 See the Registrar's Important Dates calendar for deadlines

 Auditing a Course (R)

 You may choose to audit a course in order to refresh yourself on the material or to learn more about a subject without earning a letter grade.
-Fees are assessed for auditing a course, but no credit hours are awarded.
-You cannot audit a course and then later take the course for a grade.
-Auditing a course requires a Course Enrollment Permission Form with the permission of the instructor and the permission of your college office, the latter obtained through your academic advisor.
+Instructional fees are assessed for auditing a course, but no credit hours are awarded.
+You cannot audit a course and then later repeat the course for a grade.
+Auditing a course requires a Course Enrollment Permission Form with the permission of the instructor and the permission of your college office, the latter obtained by submitting to CFAES Academic Programs.